provide-io/terraform-provider-pyvider/docs/guides/02-getting-started.md

 ---
-page_title: "[02] Getting Started with Pyvider"
+page_title: "02) Getting Started with Pyvider"
 description: "Step-by-step tutorial for installing and using the pyvider Terraform provider for the first time."
 guide_order: 3
 ---

-# [02] Getting Started with pyvider Terraform Provider
+# Getting Started with pyvider Terraform Provider

 **Time to Complete:** 10-15 minutes

 This tutorial will guide you through your first use of the pyvider Terraform provider, from installation to creating your first resources.

-!!! note "New to Pyvider?"
-    Start with [00] [Understand the Pyvider Framework](./pyvider-orientation.md) and [01] [Tour the Example Provider](./provider-tour.md) for the foundational concepts this tutorial builds on.
+-> **Note:** New to Pyvider?
+Start with 00) [Understand the Pyvider Framework](./00-pyvider-orientation.md) and 01) [Tour the Example Provider](./01-provider-tour.md) for the foundational concepts this tutorial builds on.

 ---